 Rattlesnake Acres, continued ...

-Another plus was that our neighbors home schooled their kids.
+Another plus was that two of our neighboring families home schooled their kids.

 I had recently begun home schooling our middle-school-age daughters.